villekf/OMEGA-doc/docs/source/geometry.rst

 Fan beam CT data
 ^^^^^^^^^^^^^^^^

-While OMEGA inherently assumes cone beam data format, fan beam can also be used.
-When using fan beam data, the input projections should be essentially
+While OMEGA inherently assumes a cone beam data format, a fan beam can also be used.
+When using fan beam data, the input projections should essentially be
-1D slices, for example of size numberOfRowsX1XnumberOfProjections (or number of columns, the only thing that is important is that either of these has the dimension of 1).
+1D slices, for example of size numberOfRowsX1XnumberOfProjections (or number of columns; the only thing that is important is that either of these has the dimension of 1).
 If the fan beam source moves axially, you can input these as additional projections.
-The source and center of the 1D slice coordinates have to be input for all projections/combinations.
-Pure 2D reconstruction is not possible as the axial/z-direction has to be defined at all times, but the axial/z-direction can have only one slice.
+The source and center of the 1D slice coordinates have to be input for all projections/combinations (i.e. the coordinates for source and detector centers).
+Pure 2D reconstruction is not possible as the axial/z-direction has to be defined at all times, but the axial/z-direction can have only one slice or be extremely thin.
+A 3D reconstruction using 2D fan beam (for example, a spiral CT with a flat panel) is not optimized computationally and thus can be slower than expected.

 Parallel beam CT data
 ^^^^^^^^^^^^^^^^^^^^^

 Parallel beam CT data can also be used, but it requires the input data to be in projection format as with CBCT data.
-The only difference with parallel beam is that the source is always assumed to move exactly like the detector pixels.
+The only difference with the parallel beam is that the source is always assumed to move exactly like the detector pixels.
 This means that you need to input the coordinates of the center of the source and detector panels, and both the source and detector pixels always move identically.
 This means that when moving from the center to a corner pixel in the detector panel, the source is also moved by the exact same amount.
 If the center coordinates are exactly perpendicular, the